Chrysler Imperial: 2006

+Concept car

 A Chrysler Imperial concept car was presented at the 2006 North American International Auto Show.
 This concept used the Chrysler LY platform, an extended LX.
 It featured a 123 in wheelbase.
 Riding on 22 in wheels, the car presented "a six-figure image but at a much lower price" according to Tom Tremont, Vice President of advanced vehicle design for Chrysler.
 The design incorporated a long hood and front end dominated by an upright radiator and a horizontal themed grille.
 Brushed and polished aluminum pods evoked the free-standing headlamps (a classical throwback favored by 1960s Chrysler chief designers Virgil Exner and Elwood Engel, used commonly in 1930s Chrysler vehicles).
 Circular LED taillights with floating outer rings harkened to the "gun sight" taillight look of early 1960s Imperials.
 The roof line was pulled rearward to enlarge the cabin and to create a longer profile.